 Acid reflux may be common, but this fact doesn’t make the condition any less unpleasant.
 Caused by stomach acid coming back up the oesophagus and into the mouth, it is often associated with heartburn, which is a burning chest pain that occurs after eating.
-Both of these problems are symptoms of gastro-oesophageal reflux disease (GORD).

 How to prevent acid reflux

 Of course, it’s one thing knowing what’s causing your acid reflux and heartburn and another actually tackling these issues.
 Luckily, there are some simple steps you can take that might help you to control the symptoms.

 Try self care techniques

 As well as paying attention to the way you sleep, there are other self care techniques that may benefit you.
 For example, if you’re overweight, getting in shape could reduce your symptoms.
 This is because it will lessen the pressure on your stomach, making it less likely that acid will leak out.

 On a related point, try eating smaller, more frequent meals and make sure you have your evening meal three or four hours before you go to bed.
 Also, bear in mind that alcohol, coffee, chocolate and fatty or spicy foods can trigger the symptoms of GORD.
 With that in mind, removing these products, or at least cutting back on them, may have a beneficial effect.